docuisine/docuisine/docs/docs/index.md

+---
+hide:
+  - navigation
+  - header
+---

-# Docuisine documentation
+# Docuisine

 ## Description

 A short description of the project.

-## Commands
+## Features

-The Makefile contains the central entry points for common tasks related to this project.